 This organization is involved in promoting many high school activities including debate.
+It sponsors the national topic selection meeting each year where high school coaches gather to discuss and select potential topics.
 The National Federation publishes resources on both formats of debate and the individual speaking events.
 Of importance to CX coaches is the annual publication of The Policy Debate Quarterly, a series of four books specifically dealing with the current CX policy topic.
-These come in soft cover/digital format.
-Coaches also can secure valuable liability insurance through membership in the NFHS.
+The soft cover set of four is available through the UIL Online Store.
+Coaches also can secure valuable liability insur-ance through membership in the NFHS.
 The National Federation is host for the national debate topic meeting.
 (Refer to the following page for a description of this process.)
 For a minimal membership fee, the NFHS provides liability insurance for educators, an important provision for coaches traveling with students to tournaments.